Chapter Forty One

 I check in, “No. Usually when Janah says she’s tired, she means it.
 We can plop right in.”

 I give Nikko a heads up that Amaya would be crawling in, we show up five minutes later and settle in our spots.
 Nikko doesn’t say anything, doesn’t have to, the tenderness she feels for Amaya floods right through to me.
 I curl around Janah, kiss her creamy soft shoulder.
 Sleep.

 Chapter Forty Three

 I’m up when Chan calls, “Birds came last night, I didn’t see the point in disturbing you.
 The men went to Queens, separated to houses a couple of miles from each other.
-Nothing of interest, birds watched, the men have families, a woman, one has no children, the other two.
+Nothing of interest, birds watched, the men have families, one has no children, the other two.
 They ate dinner, watched television, went to bed.”